 David Meeker, CEO, Genzyme

-If you have been diagnosed with a VCP gene mutation and/or IBMPFD, please click "REGISTER HERE" and register yourself into our patient registry database.
+If you have been diagnosed with a VCP gene mutation, please register yourself into our patient registry database.
 Collecting information on all of those with the disease will accelerate the path to drug development and potential therapies.
 This survey takes less than 20 minutes to complete.
 All information is secure and follows the strictest security protocols.
 You can choose to keep your information private from researchers, but we encourage you to enable researchers to see that information.

 Our patient registry is hosted through CoRDS, a centralized international patient registry for all rare diseases.
 The goal of the CoRDS registry is to connect as many patients and researchers as possible to help advance treatments and cures for rare diseases.
 The CoRDS registry is free for patients to enroll and for researchers to access.
 CoRDS is part of Sanford Research, a not-for-profit research institution, based in Sioux Falls, SD.